irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 | y              | Break                         | 5            | Break                          | 26          |

-## SECTION 2: LESSON INTRODUCTION
+## SECTION 2: LEARNING EXPERIENCE INTRODUCTION

 **Concrete Experience / Motivator:**
-NOTE: Concrete experience will get buy-in from students by presenting a challenge which does not have a clear answer but is generally covered by the lesson.
+NOTE: Concrete experience will get buy-in from students by presenting a challenge which does not have a clear answer but is generally covered by the learning experience.

 1. Write down two statements on the whiteboard, both of which are lies, but one is more egregious than the other.
     - Statement 1: "The Earth is flat."
 (Instructor may create a more egregious lie)